 The Town's parking strategy does allow for interim measures to address these inequities in the short-term, while over the long-term the Town has identified the need to be more active in the provision of municipal parking facilities to address community parking needs.
 The strategy contemplates that the Town could eventually control a significant enough component of the parking supply to effect and influence, through a parking pricing policy, transit ridership behaviours.
-The provision of municipal parking facilities and encouraging the higher density development of employment lands in Markham Centre to help achieve the desired mix of uses.
+The provision of municipal parking facilities should help to level the playing field for attracting employment opportunities and encouraging the higher density development of employment lands in Markham Centre to help achieve the desired mix of uses.